 - Representing the Republic of Chile in the long-standing Pey Casado arbitration.

-- Representing a South American railway concession in a dispute with some of its shareholders.
+- Representing a South American railway concession in a dispute with its shareholders.

 - District of Columbia